CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/culture/current-culture.md

 ## Clusters and operating system settings

-Flows that depend on `CultureInfo.CurrentCulture` inherit whatever culture .NET assigns to the executing thread.
-On Windows that is typically the system default locale; on Linux it follows ICU / `LC_MESSAGES` behaviour as described in .NET documentation.
+Flows that depend on `CultureInfo.CurrentCulture` inherit whatever culture .NET assigns to the executing thread; on Windows that is typically the system default locale.

 For predictable results in a **cluster**: